tBaxter/questions-for-employers/README.md

 **Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?**
 You should hear something about rotation of duties or location, sabbaticals, etc. In other words, a real plan for avoiding burnout, not empty platitudes.

 **How does internal communication work?
-How does the company communicate with itself, and is that effective**
+How does the company communicate with itself, and is that effective?**
 This can be a *really* telling question.
 Are company communications scattered?
 Leaked out?
 Top down?
 How does it work?
 Does it work?

 **Are there catered suppers?**
 This sounds good.
 It's not.
 In any properly functioning organization, you should be home for supper.

 **How many hours a week does senior management work?**
 Do they put in 80-hour weeks?
 If so, run away.

 **How much vacation do people get?**